You've Got a Habit of Leaving

-"You've Got a Habit of Leaving" is a song by English singer-songwriter David Bowie, recorded and released as a single on 20 August 1965 through Parlophone.
+"You've Got a Habit of Leaving" is a song by the English singer-songwriter David Bowie, recorded and released as a single on 20 August 1965 through Parlophone.
 Released under the name Davy Jones, it featured his band at the time, the Lower Third, whose contributions were uncredited.
 Produced by Shel Talmy and recorded in early July 1965, the single marked a departure from the Americanised R&B of his two earlier singles into Who-style mod music.
 The original recording later appeared on the compilation albums Early On (1964–1966) (1991) and Nothing Has Changed (2014).

 Over thirty years after its initial release, Bowie re-recorded the song during the sessions for Toy in mid-2000, along with other tracks he wrote and recorded during the mid-1960s.
 After the project was shelved, the remake saw release as a B-side in 2002 and 2003 and before it was officially released in 2021 as part of the Brilliant Adventure (1992–2001) box set.

 Recording and style

-David Bowie, performing under the name Davie Jones, made his live debut with the Lower Third in June 1965.
+David Bowie, performing under the name Davy Jones, made his live debut with the Lower Third in June 1965.
 They gained little notice and by July, Bowie convinced his manager, Leslie Conn, to strike a recording deal with Shel Talmy, who would produce a new single in order to raise the group's profile.
 Talmy, who had produced singles for the Who at the time, was impressed with Bowie's composition "You've Got a Habit of Leaving", and agreed to produce a single for Parlophone.
-Bowie demoed the track in the early 1960s, later telling photographer Mick Rock in 1972: "The first song I ever demoed was 'You've Got a Habit of Leaving Me'.
+Bowie demoed the track in the early 1960s, telling photographer Mick Rock in 1972: "The first song I ever demoed was 'You've Got a Habit of Leaving Me'.
 I'd saved up about £2 to hire a demo studio.
 Touted it around everywhere.
 Nobody wanted to know."

 The session for "You've Got a Habit of Leaving", along with the chosen B-side "Baby Loves That Way", was conducted in early July 1965 at IBC Studios in London.
 The recording featured pianist Nicky Hopkins and was engineered by Glyn Johns.
 According to Kevin Cann, there were frequent disagreements between Bowie and Talmy during the session.
 Bowie also attempted to have the backing vocals performed in the style of a "monks' chant", although the idea was discarded after the first attempt.

 Under Talmy's influence, the band crafted a sound similar to the Who, particularly their songs "Anyway, Anyhow, Anywhere" and "I Can't Explain", later covered by Bowie in 1973 for Pin Ups.
 According to biographer Chris O'Leary, Bowie mimicked the Who's lead singer Roger Daltrey in his vocal performance for "You've Got a Habit of Leaving".
 Paul Trynka notes that he abandoned the distinctive vocal style he displayed on "I Pity the Fool".
 Structurally, the song also takes influence from the Who's "My Generation" and the Kinks' "Tired of Waiting for You".
-Regarding the Who's influence, Bowie later stated in an interview with Q magazine in 1993:
+Regarding the Who's influence, Bowie stated in an interview with Q magazine in 1993: